beezwax/filemaker-fail2ban/README.md

 If not already enabled (likely), you'll need to enable PF to start filtering connections:

 `sudo pfctl -e`

-If you installed from source you'll need to create the following directory:

-`sudo mkdir /var/run/fail2ban/`

 #### Yosemite Configuration